dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 therefore, Gauss-Bonnet applies to astronomy.
-Considering the energetic consequences of the topology of spacetime -- as the surfaces of its manifold changes topologically when hole appears where none was before -- is fascinating.
+Considering the energetic consequences of the topology of spacetime -- as the surfaces of its manifold changes topologically when hole appears where none was before -- is fascianting.
 Why?  *Because equilibrium is a very special thing.* For continuity constraints to be placed upon physical systems, the additional constraint of energetic equilibrium results in a far more limited space for potential system configurations.